algolia/docsearch/packages/website/docs/who-can-apply.md

 If in doubt, don't hesitate to [apply][2] and we'll figure it out together.

 Even if we cannot accept your request, this does not mean that you cannot enjoy great search on your website.
-DocSearch is entirely open source and [you can run it yourself][3], or use any of [our other API clients][4] to take advantage of Algolia's features.
+Legacy DocSearch is entirely open source and [you can run it yourself][3], or use any of [our other API clients][4] to take advantage of Algolia's features.

 ## Priority